We've combined the latest independent ratings and reviews to create a list of the best UK health insurance policies of 2017.

-APRIL UK came top of our list of the best health insurers as a result of their overwhelmingly positive customer reviews.
+APRIL UK came top of our list of the best health insurers in 2016 as a result of their overwhelmingly positive customer reviews.
 APRIL UK's site also lists 5 customer service awards from 2012 to 2014.

 Foundation Cover provides for in-patient and day-patient care, prescribed drugs and dressings, hospital accommodation, radio- and chemotherapy, plus consultations and other in-patient expenses.

 As the names suggest, the next two levels provide out-patient cover.
 Limited Out-Patient adds on £500 of out-patient consultations, pathology, x-rays, diagnostic tests and physiotherapy as well as paying in full for MRI, CT and PET scans.
 Full Out-Patient cover removes the £500 limit and pays in full (though physiotherapy is still limited to £500 per year).

 Both policies offer extensive Cancer Cover, covering all costs in full with few exceptions (namely £10,000 for Palliative Treatment, up to £100 for wigs and up to £5,000 for external prostheses, all limits for the lifetime of the policy).

 APRIL UK offers add-ons that can extend your core cover, depending on your needs.

 Option 1 allows you to include cover for alternative treatments like acupuncture, chiropractic care or homeopathy.
 Option 2 provides a cash benefits scheme to provide cash payments to you in certain medical circumstances (e.g. £25 per night you are in hospital to help with parking charges and so on, or £150 maternity cash per child born to pay for basics like a taxi home or an emergency child-minder if it is not your first).
 Option 3 provides cover for Psychiatric care and Option 4 allows you to adjust the hospitals you are allowed to use.